ajgargan/bind9/README.md

 * Launch into a Public Subnet
 * Enable UDP and TCP 53(DNS) in the Security group and TCP 22(SSH)
 * Configure host with an SSH Keypair you have access to.
-* Paste the UserData below into the instance UserData under advanced
+* Paste the UserData below into the instance UserData under "Advanced" (Substitute your own domain)

 ## Single Host UserData script
 ```bash